ask/timer2/README.rst

 ===========

-If you have any suggestions, bug reports or annoyances please report them to our issue tracker at http://github.com/ask/timer/issues/
+If you have any suggestions, bug reports or annoyances please report them to our issue tracker at http://github.com/ask/timer2/issues/

 Contributing
 ============

-Development of ``timer`` happens at Github: http://github.com/ask/timer
+Development of ``timer2`` happens at Github: http://github.com/ask/timer2

 You are highly encouraged to participate in the development.
 If you don't like Github (for some reason) you're welcome to send regular patches.